 \left. \left(\frac{1}{r^2} + \epsilon_{i_2 j_2}\right) \left(\frac{1}{r^2} + \epsilon_{i_3 j_3}\right)\left(\frac{1}{r^2} + \epsilon_{i_4 j_4}\right) \right)

-( r 2 1 + ϵ i 2 j 2 ) ( r 2 1 + ϵ i 3 j 3 ) ( r 2 1 + ϵ i 4 j 4 ) )
+( r 2 1 + ϵ i 2 j 2 ) ( r 2 1 + ϵ i 3 j 3 ) ( r 2 1 + ϵ i 4 j 4 ) ) The structure and clustering of the hypergraph after math transformations, adding new ciphertext elements, and the values of various data remains unchanged despite the progressive increase in noise interference for each operation.

 A detailed explanation will be provided in a separate article.